Senior Writer: Hiba Ali

 - Employers may wish to speak to recent new hires in small groups or conduct this research one-on-one to find out if they are satisfied with the employee onboarding process and the organization as a whole.

-Successful Employee Onboarding Effect on ROI (Return on Investment)
+How Successful Employee Onboarding have a Positive Effect on Company’s ROI?

 Having an employee onboarding process that works is not cheap, but it will have a positive effect on your company’s bottom line.
 You should focus on the following to get the best ROI: